 Recycling & Garbage Pickup

 To keep our streets clean and citizens healthy, this office manages city wide garbage, recycling, and bulk removal programs.
 We also coordinate with the county to provide drop off days for hazardous materials.
-All items for pick up should be placed curb side after 9pm on the appropriate day.
+All items for pick up should be placed curb side after 7:30pm (9pm for Washington Street) on the appropriate day.
 Failure to follow this and other municipal ordinances can result in the issuing of a summons.
 For more information about these programs, review we can be reached at (201) 420-2385 or 201-420-2277 or 201-420-2012.

 Applicable Areas: Washington St, Newark St., 1st St., 14th St. and PATH area.

 Separate leaves, grass, weeds and branches.
 Tie in bundles, or leaves may be put in transparent bags or special paper bags available at the Drop-Off Center.
 Place at the curb after 9pm on Thursday night.

 Place curbside on Thursday after 9pm.